jasoncc2020/yongjiguan-academic-homepage/content/en/home/gallery/index.md

 weight = 110  # Order that this section will appear.

 title = "Gallery"
-subtitle = "I have done many projects, here is some featured image"
+subtitle = "In addition to research work, there are many pleasures in life！"
 +++

 {{< gallery >}}